Relationships and Sex Education

 For additional ideas and useful resources to develop your sex and relationships education programme, for both primary and secondary schools, visit the South West Relationships and Sex Education Hub.

-We can also support Primary and Secondary schools with bespoke training to meet staff needs or to develop a whole school approach to SRE which can be delivered through INSET or staff meetings.
-Contact Nick or Sarah for further details.
+A range of central training opportunities are available to support teachers deliver Relationships and Sex Education as part of a programe of PSHE education.
+Primary and secondary schools can also request bespoke training to meet staff needs or to develop a whole school approach to SRE which can be delivered through INSET or staff meetings.
+Contact Nick for further details.